 Have you ever paid attention to your urine colour?
-Urine colour can give your vital clues to your level of hydration.
+Urine colour can give you vital clues to your level of hydration.

-If you don’t do anything else except for improve your water intake, you will still improve your energy, brain function and your long-term health.
+If you don’t do anything else except increase your water intake, you will improve your energy, brain function and long-term health.

-Our body is about 60% water!
-Water is actually central to the optimal function of EVERY organ system.
+Our body is about 60% water, and this water is central to the optimal function of EVERY organ system!

-In fact, your brain has one of the highest needs for water, as it is actually 75% water.
-Have you ever realised how forgetful or sluggish your brain is when you are dehydrated?
-You may also have noticed that you get a headache easily as the brain has less fluid cushioning it in your skull!
-Now that doesn’t sound great does it?
+In fact, your brain has one of the highest needs for water, as it is actually 75% water!
+Have you ever noticed how forgetful or sluggish your brain becomes when you are dehydrated?
+You may also have noticed that you get a headache easily, as the brain has less fluid cushioning it in your skull, now, that doesn’t sound great, does it?

-If you suffer from high BP or kidney damage – think about what happens to your blood viscosity when it has less water in it.
-Yep, it gets thicker and more difficult for the heart to pump around the body or for the kidneys to filter.
+If you suffer from high blood pressure or kidney damage, think about what happens to your blood viscosity when it has less water in it.
+Yep, it gets thicker and more difficult for the heart to pump it around your body or for your kidneys to filter it.

 What about low blood pressure or dizziness?
-Less water means a lower fluid volume in the body.
-This will drop your blood pressure further, making you dizzy when you stand up quickly or even exercise.
+Less water means a lower fluid volume in the body and this will drop your blood pressure further, making you dizzy when you stand up quickly or exercise.

-And it doesn’t end there!
-Your gut functions suffers massively when you are dehydrated too.
-Constipation develops as it is more important to keep your blood hydrated (and flowing).
-Therefore your body will reabsorb water from your gut back into your circulation which can leave your bowel contents dry and hard.
+And it doesn’t end there, your gut function suffers massively when you are dehydrated!
+Constipation develops, as it is important to keep your blood hydrated and flowing, so your body reabsorbs water from your gut back into your blood circulation, which can leave your bowel contents dry and hard.

 Your body will also be more acidic if it is dehydrated.
-Acids are made from daily metabolism and also from the foods that we eat.
-Too much acid in the body isn’t good for us and can cause inflammation, changes to your gut microbiome (bacteria) and brittle bones.
-Therefore we need adequate water to flush the excess acids out.
+Acids are made from daily metabolism and also from the foods we eat.
+Too much acid in the body isn’t good for us and can cause inflammation, changes to our gut microbiome (bacteria) and brittle bones.
+Therefore, we need adequate water to flush the excess acids out.

 How much water do I need?

-Okay, so now you know why you need to drink more.
-But how much should you be drinking?
+Okay, so now you know why you need to drink more, how much should you be drinking?

-This varies greatly depending on your body size, level of activity and the climate.
-So with the hot weather, you should be drinking heaps more water at the moment than usual.
-Air conditioning also dries out the body…so that isn’t an excuse 🙂
+This varies greatly depending on your body size, level of activity and climate.
+So, with the hot weather, you should be drinking heaps more water than usual, and air conditioning dries out the body, so that isn’t an excuse 🙂

 The Urine Colour Test

-Look at your urine colour (as long as you haven’t had any B vitamins which will give you fluro yellow urine).
-If your urine is pale, you are having adequate water, however if it is quite yellow (or even brown) and pungent you need more.
+Look at your urine colour (as long as you haven’t had any B vitamins, which will give you fluoro yellow urine).
+If your urine is pale, you are having adequate water, however, if it is quite yellow (or even brown) and pungent, you need more water.

-You need to drink small amounts regularly, as if you drink a large amount at a time the body won’t be able to absorb all of it and you will be sitting on the toilet more often and not hydrating effectively.
+You need to drink small amounts regularly, as if you drink a large amount at the one time, your body won’t be able to absorb all of it, and you will be sitting on the toilet more often and not hydrating effectively.
 I recommend keeping a glass or stainless steel water bottle with you at all times and sipping from it at least every 20 minutes.
 This will get you optimally hydrated the quickest.
 If you have been sweating, consider adding a pinch of salt to every litre of water (as well as some to your food) to help your body replenish the salt lost through your sweat.
-Without salt you will be on the toilet more too, as salt keeps the body hydrated.
-Be careful with salt if you have high blood pressure.
+Without salt you will be on the toilet more often too, as salt keeps the body hydrated, but be careful with salt if you have high blood pressure.